-The process for appealing a long term disability insurance claim regulated by the Employee Retirement Income Security Act of 1974 (ERISA) is different than disputing a long term disability insurance claim denial based on an insurance policy purchased on an individual basis.
+The process for appealing a long term disability insurance claim regulated by the Employee Retirement Income Security Act of 1974 (ERISA) is different than disputing a long term disability insurance claim denial regulated by state law.
 You have the right to sue on an ERISA denied long term disability insurance claim, but you will first need to exhaust the internal administrative appeals process established by the insurance company.
 If you fail to exhaust the internal appeals process, it can negatively impact your lawsuit.

-There are basically two steps in handling ERISA long term disability insurance claims, which are the initial filing of your claim and the review by the insurer.
-If you are denied long term disability insurance benefits you have two options: either you can accept the decision or you can appeal for another internal review within the insurance company.
+You have two options, if you are denied long term disability insurance benefits under a policy governed by ERISA: either you can accept the decision or you can appeal for another internal review within the insurance company.
 Each step has deadlines that are specified in your insurance policy and denial letter.
 If you do not adhere to these deadlines, you may lose your ability to recover on the insurance policy.

 If your long term disability insurance claim is denied, you will receive a denial letter from the claims reviewer.
 In the denial letter, the insurer must provide the reason for denial, reference the specific policy provision used to make the decision, explain the process to have the denied claim reviewed and advise you on your legal rights to file a lawsuit under ERISA.
 In addition, the claims reviewer must either provide or offer to provide any internal rules or other criteria used to make the claims decision.